OSHAA 30-Hours Professional Diploma in Science of Food

 • Assess the benefits and drawbacks of various preservation techniques

-• Define functional foods and their role in health promotion
+• Define functional foods and their role in promoting health

-• Identify common food additives and their regulatory approval
+• Identify common food additives and regulatory approvals

-• Understand the principles and purposes of food fortification
+• Understand principles of food fortification for nutrient enrichment

 • Interpret nutrition labels and ingredient lists accurately

-• Understand labelling laws and consumer rights related to food products
+• Understand food labelling laws and consumer rights

-• Recognise how packaging influences consumer choices and food safety
+• Recognize how packaging influences purchasing decisions and safety

 • Develop a strong foundational understanding of food composition, nutrient function, and human metabolism